avelino/avelino.run/content/blog/where-to-start-a-project-with-bottle-boilerplate.md

 +++
 date = "2015-02-08"
-title = "Where to start a project with bottle, Boilerplate" tags = "python, bottle, boilerplate, framework, startproject" aliases = ["/2015/02/where-to-start-a-project-with-bottle-boilerplate"]
+title = "Where to start a project with bottle, Boilerplate" tags = ["python", "bottle", "boilerplate", "framework", "startproject"] aliases = ["/2015/02/where-to-start-a-project-with-bottle-boilerplate"]
 +++